 Our OCTEON Fusion-M family of wireless baseband infrastructure processors is a highly scalable product family supporting enterprise small cells, high capacity outdoor picocells and microcells all the way up to multi-sector macrocells for multiple wireless protocols including 5G.
 The key features include highly optimized processor cores, a highly efficient caching subsystem, high memory bandwidth digital signal processing engines along with a host of hardware accelerators.
 Additionally, multiple OCTEON Fusion-M chips can be cascaded for even denser deployments or higher order multiple-input and multiple-output, or MIMO.
+Our OCTEON Fusion-M processors have also been designed into 5G base station radio units to enable Massive MIMO (Multiple Input Multiple Output) antenna and advanced Beamforming implementations.

 Our NITROX security processor family provides the functionality required for Layer 3 to Layer 5 secure communication in a single chip.
 These single chip, custom-designed processors provide complete security protocol processing, encryption, authentication and compression algorithms to reduce the load on the system processor and increase total system throughput.
-The LiquidSecurity product family is a high-performance hardware-based transaction security solution for data center and enterprise applications.
+The LiquidSecurity product family is a high-performance hardware-based transaction security solution for cloud data center and enterprise applications.
 It addresses the high-performance security requirements for private key management and administration.
 This family is available as an adapter with complete software or as a standalone appliance.

-Our LiquidIO Server Adapter family is a high-performance, general-purpose programmable adapter platform that enables data centers and enterprises to offload their server processors for higher performance and power efficiencies.
+Our LiquidIO Server Adapter family is a high-performance, general-purpose programmable adapter platform that enables cloud data centers and enterprises to offload their server processors for higher performance and power efficiencies.
 The LiquidIO Server Adapter family is supported by a feature rich software development kit that allows customers and partners to develop high-performance SDN (software defined networking) applications with packet processing, switching, security, tunneling, quality of service, and metering.